ProAgileAB/agile-team-development/guides/Appreciation-Cards.md

 *   One pen per person.

 ## Purpose
-*   Enhance basic psychological safety in team by showing that team mates accept and appreciate each other as is.
+*   Enhance basic psychological safety in team by showing that team-mates accept and appreciate each other as is.
 *   Strengthen a sense of belonging in team.
 *   Prepare for difficult conversations.